hvenables/boris_bike/README.md

-# Boris Bikes Project - Week 1 #
+## Boris Bikes Challenges - Week 1 ##

+Ten excersises that will expose the basics of classes, objects and TDD, through a real life scenario of Santander cycles.

-By Harry Craven and Harry Venables
+This Readme was initialized by Harriet Craven and Harry Venables